Stocks See Support Ahead of Wednesday's FOMC Decision

 US Stock Movers

+Nvidia (NVDA) saw support after its CEO announced new partnerships and said the company's latest chips will produce half a trillion dollars of revenue.
+Nvidia also announced a new system that enables its AI chips to be used with quantum computers.

-Intel (INTC) is up more than +5%, but most of the other chip stocks are showing losses, giving back some of Monday's gains.
+Nvidia (NVDA) and Intel (INTC) both saw gains of about +5%, but most of the other chip stocks showed losses, giving back some of Monday's gains.

 D.R.
-Horton (DHI) is down about -1% after reporting an earnings miss.
+Horton (DHI) fell by nearly -3% after reporting an earnings miss.

-Royal Caribbean (RCL) is down more than -7% after an earnings miss.
+Royal Caribbean (RCL) fell by more than -8% after an earnings miss.

 Earnings Reports(10/28/2025)